-Applications for leave of absence from lectures should be addressed to the Registrar and, where applicable, should be accompanied by a medical certificate.
+Explanations of absences from classes, or requests for permission to be absent from forthcoming classes, should be addressed to the Registrar and, where applicable, should be accompanied by a medical certificate.
 If examinations have been missed, this should be stated in the application.

-If students attend less than eighty per cent of their possible classes, they may be refused permission to sit for the examination in that subject.
+If students attend less than eighty per cent of their possible classes they may be refused final assessment.